 I hear this in sessions all the time.
 One partner says, “We still talk, we still eat together, but it feels like we’re roommates.”
 The other usually nods.
 Sometimes quietly.
 Sometimes with relief.
 This is a pattern I see often.
 In most cases, it comes down to one thing: physical closeness has declined.
+New data shows 70% of couples dealing with intimacy issues say it's urgent to address, yet 54% say they rarely feel heard by their partner, and 55% say they don't feel understood.
+That gap is where the problem lives.

 Physical intimacy does not look the same for everyone.
 For some couples, it is sex.
 For others, it is smaller moments.
 A hand on your back in the kitchen.
 Sitting close on the couch.
 A long hug before bed.